-For Instagram carousel ads: The recommended size is at least 1080 x 1080p with the minimum size of 600 x 600p.
+For Instagram carousel ads: The recommended size is at least 1080 x 1080 (square videos only)

 For Instagram Stories video ads: Upload the highest-resolution video you have within the file size and ratio limits, ensuring it’s larger than 600 x 1067 with the aspect ratio of 9:16.

 For more handy tips on file sizes and ratio limits for Instagram, check out our Ultimate Guide.

 By now we’re sure you’re aware of Clipchamp but in case you didn’t know—we’re here to make creating video content a breeze with all the tools to edit, compress and convert that footage today!